-This glossary of mobile app development jargon was created to demystify the industry lingo that plagues the software development world.
+Big Fish is a B2B mobile app development company in Tampa, Florida.
+This glossary of mobile app development jargon was created to demystify the lingo that plagues the software development industry.

 We’re guilty of it too.
-We blog, a lot.
-We also maintain an extensive Resource Hub full of helpful articles and answers to frequently asked questions.
-We love to educate, but do find ourselves sometimes dropping jargon bombs.
+We maintain an extensive blog full of helpful articles and answers to frequently asked questions.
+You’re reading it now and if you read enough of our content you’ll probably find a few jargon bombs here.

 Agile – An approach to software development that is highly adaptive.
 Work is divided into short phases, and the overall plan is frequently revisited and adapted to meet changing needs and requirements.
 The agile approach is often contrasted to the waterfall approach.